KevinChuaKw/basic-of-data-base/readme.md

 To exit the database key in "control+c" in the terminal

 Go to browse collections to see all the sample databases

+Notes on TRY CATCH
+When you are using external softwares and plug ins When accounting for errors that are not within your control To use a try catch to account for instead
+If there is a specific line that is giving an error Javascript would be going to the catch line to throw out the error accordingly Expected to put try catch for the module project

+adding a sub document is alwasys updateOne insertOne / deleteOne is for changing of the main document